-FORM."
-Initial reoffering yield represents the initial offering yield to the public which has been established by the Initial Purchaser (as herein defined) for offers to the public and which may be subsequently changed by the Initial Purchaser and is the sole responsibility of the Initial Purchaser.
-Bonds maturing on or after August 15, 20[] are subject to redemption prior to maturity at the option of the District, in whole or, from time to time in part, on August 15, 20[], or on any date thereafter, at a price equal to the par value thereof plus accrued interest from the most recent interest payment date to the date fixed for redemption.
-See "THE BONDS - Redemption Provisions."
-CUSIP Numbers have been assigned to the Bonds by CUSIP Global Services and are included solely for the convenience of the purchasers of the Bonds.
-Neither the District nor the Initial Purchaser shall be responsible for the selection or correctness of the CUSIP Numbers set forth herein. (c)
+- a) The Initial Purchasers may designate one or more maturities as term bonds.
+See accompanying "OFFICIAL NOTICE OF SALE" and "OFFICIAL BID FORM." - b) Initial reoffering yield represents the initial offering yield to the public which has been established by the Initial Purchaser (as herein defined) for offers to the public and which may be subsequently changed by the Initial Purchaser and is the sole responsibility of the Initial Purchaser. - (c) Bonds maturing on or after August 15, 2029 are subject to redemption prior to maturity at the option of the District, in whole or, from time to time in part, on August 15, 2028, or on any date thereafter, at a price equal to the par value thereof plus accrued interest from the most recent interest payment date to the date fixed for redemption.
+See "THE BONDS Redemption Provisions." - (d) CUSIP Numbers have been assigned to the Bonds by CUSIP Global Services and are included solely for the convenience of the purchasers of the Bonds.
+Neither the District nor the Initial Purchaser shall be responsible for the selection or correctness of the CUSIP Numbers set forth herein.

 INSURANCE...
 Application has been made to municipal bond insurance companies for the qualification of the Bonds for municipal bond insurance.
 If qualified, such insurance will be available at the option and expense of the Initial Purchaser.
+The rating fees associated with the insurance will be the responsibility of the Initial Purchaser.
+See "BOND INSURANCE."

 The Bonds, when issued, will constitute valid and legally binding obligations of Paseo del Este Municipal Utility District No. 6 (the "District") and will be payable from the proceeds of an annual ad valorem tax, without legal limitation as to rate or amount, levied against all taxable property located within the District.
 The Bonds are obligations solely of the District and are not obligations of the State of Texas, El Paso County, the City of El Paso or any entity other than the District.
 Investment in the Bonds is subject to special considerations described herein.
-See "RISK FACTORS.'
+See "RISK FACTORS."

 The Bonds are offered by the Initial Purchaser subject to prior sale, when, as and if issued by the District and accepted by the Initial Purchaser, subject, among other things, to the approval of the Bonds by the Attorney General of Texas and the approval of certain legal matters by McCall, Parkhurst & Horton L.L.P., Austin, Texas, Bond Counsel.
-Certain legal matters will be passed upon for the District by Winstead PC, Dallas, Texas as Disclosure Counsel.
-Delivery of the Bonds through the facilities of DTC is expected on or about August 16, 2022.
+Certain legal matters will be passed upon for the District by Locke Lord LLP, Dallas, Texas as Disclosure Counsel.
+Delivery of the Bonds through the facilities of DTC is expected on or about October 17, 2023.

-BIDS DUE: July 14, 2022 at 8:00 A.M., Mountain Daylight Time in El Paso, Texas securities laws of any such jurisdiction the qualification under registration prior to would be unlawful such e which

-BID AWARD: July 14, 2022 at 2:00 P.M., Mountain Daylight Time in El Paso, Texas
+BIDS DUE: September 14, 2023 at 8:00 A.M., Mountain Time in El Paso, Texas BID AWARD: September 14, 2023 at 2:00 P.M., Mountain Time in El Paso, Texas